-- T2 means the tumour is still contained in the prostate, but your doctor can feel it when they do a rectal examination.
+- T2 – the tumour is still contained in the prostate.
+But it can be felt when the doctor does a rectal examination or is seen on a scan.
 T2 tumours are divided into:

-- T3 tumours have spread outside the prostate and may be growing into tissues or organs close by.
-T3 tumours are divided into:
+- T3 tumours have spread outside the prostate and may be growing into tissues close by:

-- T3a – The tumour has spread through the capsule surrounding the prostate.
+- T3a – the tumour has spread through the capsule surrounding the prostate.

 - N0 means there is no cancer in the lymph nodes near the prostate.